I’ve lived in San Diego for fifteen years, and it’s usually known for its sunny weather. However, it also tends to rain unexpectedly.

 2300 Expedition Way, La Jolla, CA 92037

-With more than 5000 fish in 60+ aquarium habitats and exhibits showing cutting-edge research from Scripps Institution of Oceanography at UC San Diego, Birch Aquarium is one of the famous must-visit places while you’re in San Diego.
+With more than 5000 fish in 60+ aquarium habitats and exhibits showing cutting-edge research from Scripps Institution of Oceanography at UC San Diego, Birch Aquarium is one of the most famous must-visit places while you’re in San Diego.
 And, I couldn’t agree more.

 13: Rock Climbing at Vertical Hold